rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 company a lot of money, time, and reputation.
 Be compliant with these regulations can be a hard work to achieve, you need to be able to identify content related to a data subject, classify and protect consumer data, and sometimes even delete upon request.
-But there is some light at the end, if you get your business prepared for this kind of regulation, you will get a competitive advantage and it will be easy to get ready for new regulations as there are many more on the horizon.
+But there is some light at the end of the tunnel, if you get your business prepared for this kind of regulation, you will get a competitive advantage and it will be easy to get ready for new regulations as there are many more on the horizon.

 ## References